General relativistic moving-mesh hydrodynamics simulations with AREPO and applications to neutron star mergers

-The moving-mesh and static-mesh standard resolution simulations of the star preserve the initial TOV solution during the whole simulation time with no significant drift in the central density.
-The oscillation in the moving-mesh simulation show some damping over time, but the amplitude is still sizable at the end of the calculation.
-This is not surprising because in moving-mesh simulations of stationary problems secular drifts of the mesh-generating points occur, in particular close to the surface, and lead to an irregular mesh configuration.
-In principle, specific implementations such as modifying the cell motion close to the surface and suppressing small drifts are likely to improve the behavior in quasi-stationary situations.
+The oscillations in the moving-mesh simulations show some damping over time, but the amplitude is still sizable at the end of the calculations.
+In comparison to the Cowling runs, the damping is less pronounced, and the evolution of $\rho_\mathrm{max}$ generally does not deviate as much from the respective static-mesh runs.
+In Sec.~\ref{subsec:TOVsim} we found that a combination of effects enhances damping in moving-mesh simulations compared to static-mesh runs in the Cowling approximation (e.g. mesh geometry, slope limiter, regularization).
+The damping of the moving-mesh simulation in Fig.~\ref{fig:TOVDynrho} (dynamical space time) in comparison to the different moving-mesh runs in Sec.~\ref{subsec:TOVsim} (Cowling) is relatively moderate.
+This suggests that the Cowling approximation (versus a dynamical evolution of the space time) is another major reason for the damping observed in moving-mesh simulations in Sec.~\ref{subsec:TOVsim}.
+Although we compare simulations with different setups (EOS, initial excitation, mesh geometry), this is in line with the observation that the response to perturbations is different in Cowling and dynamical space time simulations \citep[see e.g.][]{2006MNRAS.368.1609D}.
+Apart from the aspects discussed in Sec.~\ref{subsec:TOVsim}, specific implementations such as modifying the cell motion close to the surface and suppressing small secular drifts of cells are likely to improve the behavior in quasi-stationary situations.
 Since our work is targeted to highly dynamical problems, where we do not face the same issues, we do not follow up on these points here.